-S/Rs handling grievances should maintain two kinds of records.
+An S/R handling grievances maintains two kinds of records.
 There is a difference in the records as illustrated in the following:

-(1) For the Association Files - Using facts, write down everything: interviews, notes from meetings, summaries of documents, etc. Write down everything, including your assumptions (be sure you identify them as such).
+For the Association Files - Using facts, write down everything: interviews, notes from meetings, summaries of documents.
+Write down everything, including your assumptions (be sure you identify them as such).
 Do not be concerned with style, be concerned with getting all of the information.
 Ideally, this writing should be done before your first meeting with management.
 Realistically, the grievance is often filed first, and then the S/R does the research necessary to win the case.
 This information stays with the Association - management does not see it.
 You use it to plan strategy.
 (Please input all grievance data into the Local computers.)

-(2) For Presentation to Management - A brief summary containing the basic elements.
+For Presentation to Management - A brief summary containing the basic elements.